-If a pupil absconds from the school or a staff member, the pupil will be followed at a distance which does not provoke the pupil to run (putting themselves in a less safe situation) but which enables the staff member to retain sight of the pupil at all times.
-The staff member must report the absconding to the Head Teacher or a member of the SLT and follow directions given.
-If the staff member loses sight of the pupil, then the Head Teacher/member of SLT will phone 999 to report them as missing and they will inform parents or carers.
+If a pupil absconds from the school or a staff member, the pupil will be followed at a distance which does not provoke the pupil to run, this would be depending on their individual support plan and risks to self (putting themselves in a less safe situation).
+This enables staff to retain sight of the pupil at all times.
+The staff member must report the absconding to the School Manager or a member of the SLT and follow directions given.
+If the staff member loses sight of the pupil then they should phone 999 to report them as missing, and inform the school managers who will inform parents or carers.